 Notice the asterisks!

 Rough = it's just a guide, and no substitute for the expertise of your surgeon (and the surgical office sizers you can try).

 May = because you may be limited by body anatomy to how big you can go.
 Keep it real girl.
 Big boobs require additional surgeries sometimes.

 You may find yourself going a bit overboard at some stage in your boobie journey (before surgery) looking at pictures of wish boobs!
 This is where my Boobie Guides can be a big help.

 Above all, have fun figuring out what your want your new boobs to look like but remember to keep it real by keeping your expectations in check.
-And along the way you'll at least be building your BA lingo repertoire!
+And along the way you'll at least be building your breast augmentation lingo repertoire!

 Thoughts from Dr. Ben WoodUsing guides as Jenny Eden describes truly is the best way to begin thinking about the kind of look that you would like with your implants.
 A modern approach to sizers is to use Vectra 3D imaging to simulate how different styles and sizes of implants would look on your body.

 Matching that with your overall ideal look is a great way to take the stress and confusion out of that part of the process and actually make it fun and enjoyable.